-Hines Real Estate Investment Trust, Inc., a Maryland corporation ("Hines REIT" and, together with its consolidated subsidiaries, the "Company"), was formed on August 5, 2003 under the General Corporation Law of the state of Maryland for the purpose of engaging in the business of investing in and owning interests in real estate.
+Hines Real Estate Investment Trust, Inc., ("Hines REIT" and, together with its consolidated subsidiaries, the "Company"), was formed on August 5, 2003 under the General Corporation Law of the state of Maryland for the purpose of engaging in the business of investing in and owning interests in real estate.
 Beginning with its taxable year ended December 31, 2004, the Company operated and intends to continue to operate in a manner to qualify as a real estate investment trust ("REIT") for federal income tax purposes.
 The Company is structured as an umbrella partnership REIT under which substantially all of the Company's current and future business is and will be conducted through its majority-owned subsidiary, Hines REIT Properties, L.P. (the "Operating Partnership").
 Hines REIT is the sole general partner of the Operating Partnership.
-Subject to certain restrictions and limitations, the business of the Company is managed by Hines Advisors Limited Partnership (the "Advisor"), an affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to the advisory agreement between the Company and the Advisor.
+The business of the Company is managed by Hines Advisors Limited Partnership (the "Advisor"), an affiliate of Hines Interests Limited Partnership ("Hines"), pursuant to the advisory agreement between the Company and the Advisor.

-Public Offering
+Public Offerings

-Hines REIT commenced its initial public offering in June 2004 and has raised approximately \$2.7 billion through three public offerings, including shares of its common stock offered pursuant to its dividend reinvestment plan, since inception.
+Hines REIT commenced its initial public offering in June 2004 and has raised approximately \$2.7 billion through three public offerings, including shares of its common stock offered pursuant to its dividend reinvestment plan.
 The Company commenced a \$150.0 million offering of shares of its common stock under its dividend reinvestment plan on July 1, 2010, which closed on June 30, 2012, immediately prior to the commencement of the Company's new \$300.0 million offering of shares of its common stock under its dividend reinvestment plan on July 1, 2012.
 The Company refers to both offerings of shares under its dividend reinvestment plan collectively as the "DRP Offering."
-From inception of the DRP Offering through December 31, 2014, Hines REIT received gross offering proceeds of \$183.6 million from the sale of 23.2 million shares through the DRP Offering.
+From inception of the DRP Offering through December 31, 2015, Hines REIT received gross offering proceeds of \$205.5 million from the sale of 26.6 million shares through the DRP Offering.
 Based on market conditions and other considerations, the Company does not currently expect to commence any future offerings other than those related to shares issued under its dividend reinvestment plan.
-On January 1, 2015, Hines REIT received gross offering proceeds of \$5.6 million from the sale of 0.9 million shares through the DRP Offering.

 Hines REIT contributes all net proceeds from its public offerings to the Operating Partnership in exchange for partnership units in the Operating Partnership.
-As of December 31, 2014 and December 31, 2013, Hines REIT owned a 92.7% and 93.8% general partner interest, respectively, in the Operating Partnership.
-Hines 2005 VS I LP, an affiliate of Hines, owned a 0.5% limited partnership interest in the Operating Partnership as of both December 31, 2014 and December 31, 2013.
-In addition, another affiliate of Hines, HALP Associates Limited Partnership ("HALP") owned a 6.8% and 5.7% profits interest (the "Participation Interest") in the Operating Partnership as of December 31, 2014 and December 31, 2013, respectively.
+As of December 31, 2015 and December 31, 2014, Hines REIT owned a 91.8% and 92.7% general partner interest, respectively, in the Operating Partnership.
+Hines 2005 VS I LP, an affiliate of Hines, owned a 0.5% limited partnership interest in the Operating Partnership as of both December 31, 2015 and December 31, 2014.
+In addition, another affiliate of Hines, HALP Associates Limited Partnership ("HALP") owned a 7.7% and 6.8% profits interest (the "Participation Interest") in the Operating Partnership as of December 31, 2015 and December 31, 2014, respectively.
 See Note 10 - Related Party Transactions for additional information regarding the Participation Interest.